dt32dts20/covid19/docs/en/README.md

 - [TOS TV Oita](https://www.tostv.jp/emergency/)

-Some of the site's content has been cited.
+Some of the site's content was cited.